SNCFdevelopers/ngx-piano/README.md

 </button>
 ```

-`ngxPianoClickActionType` is an input of the directive of type `NgxActionClickType` which is an union type with the different possible values.
+`ngxPianoClickActionType` is an input of the directive of type `NgxPianoActionType` which is an union type with the different possible values.

 #### Custom event